As America’s favorite gun, the AR-15 is one of the most upgraded and customized firearms on the market.

 While both attachment systems still have a good following, M-LOK has more support these days.

 Drop-in handguards are known for being easy to install and for their simplicity.
-Installing drop-in handguards is quick and requires no major modifications – you just take off the delta ring and drop it in, like the name suggests.
+Installing drop-in handguards is quick and requires no major modifications – you just take off the delta ring and drop it in, as the name suggests.

 Because of their simplicity, drop-in handguards are often cheaper than their free-float counterparts.
 They work best with guns that have a front sight base (FBS), simply because they let you switch out handguards without having to tamper with the FSB.